WE ARE HERE FOR YOU

 As of right now we are continuing our normal hours and are working hard to ensure that our patients are spread out over as many hours as possible.
 We have new procedures in place to ensure that you will not experience a prolonged wait time in the waiting room and will be able see your provider quickly.

-Amid the fluid situation we are all experiencing with the COVID-19 pandemic, please call ahead to confirm the office hours.
-We are also requesting that all patients that have a mask to please wear it at your scheduled visit.
+Amid the fluid situation we are all experiencing with the COVID-19 pandemic, we are requiring all patients to wear a mask at your scheduled visit.

-We are asking our patients to arrive for their appointment either alone or with no more than one individual, over the age of 18.
+We are asking our patients to arrive for their appointment with no more than one additional person, over the age of 18.

 Additionally, you may choose to wait in the car or outside the waiting room after registering with us.
 To facilitate this, we will ask for your mobile number at the time of check in and call you when the doctor is ready to see you.